The Linux Schools Project: Client distribution

 The first version of Karoshi Client was based on PCLinuxOS.
 Further upgrades to the system as a whole led to the client using a modified version of Ubuntu 10.04 LTS with a GUI similar to the Microsoft Windows interface.
 The interface was designed to be fast, as to run well on older hardware.
 In June 2012 work was started on Karoshi Client version 2, which would have an interface closer to Gnome 2 than Windows.
 Development of the client release was given to Robin McCorkell - a student of Dover Grammar School for Boys.
-On 21 July 2012 Karoshi Client 2 was uploaded to Sourceforge.net.
+On 21 July 2012 Karoshi Client 2 was uploaded to SourceForge.net.

 Technical

 Karoshi Client contains many applications which were deemed necessary for school work.
 Media production software (including music production, image manipulation, and video editing software) are included, along with programming tools and visualization software.
 Many IDEs are installed by default, mainly set for use with Java, but also supporting C/C++ programming or other languages.
 The C++ compiler and standard libraries are installed by default, along with the Boost libraries, ncurses and Mesa libraries for OpenGL programming.
 The Java Development Kit is installed, and integrated with the installed IDEs.

 Xfce is used as the desktop manager, with a customized theme and panel layout.
 The developer ported the Clearlooks GTK2 theme to GTK3 so that Gnome 3 applications like gEdit would display correctly.
 The panel layout is similar to the Gnome 2 environment.
 Compositing effects have been enabled by default for the environment.
 The interface settings are locked down in the Xfce configuration files due to the need for suitability in a school environment, where children may try and play with the settings.
 The KDE greeter for LightDM is used for the log in screen, due to problems with KDM and Ubiquity.

 This version of Karoshi Client is more integrated with the server distribution than the previous client releases, with most of the custom configuration files pulled down from a primary domain controller on boot up.
 A server patch that added in the correct files for the client was released on 23 July 2012.

+Kerberos is supported on the server since version 9.0.0, providing single sign on to all services provided by the Karoshi distribution.
+This integration allows Single Sign-On using kerberos tickets for authentication to email, printing, internet, and moodle.